yguillemot/Raku-Qt-QtWidgets/README.md

 Qt objects are created and used through the Raku classes with native calls.

 This is a work in progress and, currently, only a few classes are defines.
-Anyway, the Qt libray is a gigantic piece of work and will never be totally accessible through NAME_X.
-In particular, there is no reason to use classes like QString or QMap when Raku itself already provides similar functionalities.
+Nevertheless, this module is already usable.

 ## Examples

-clock.raku
+### clock.raku

+A very simple clock displaying the current time.

-2deg_eqn_solver.raku
+### 2deg_eqn_solver.raku

+A graphical interface to solve quadratic equations.

-sketch_board.raku
+### sketch_board.raku

+A small example showing how to draw with the mouse.

 ## Implemented functionnalities

 The list of Qt classes and methods already ported is given in the file doc/Qt/Classes.md

-## Classes
+## Classes and methods

-The Raku API is modeled on the Qt C++ one.
+The Raku API aims to be as close as possible of the C++ one.

+Classes defined by the Raku API implement the Qt C++ classes and the Raku methods have the same arguments as their related C++ methods.

+Therefore the Qt C++ documentation applies to its Raku interface.

+[ TODO : Reference, pointers, etc...]

+### Instantiation

 To instantiate a Qt class object from Raku, just use new with the same arguments than the C++ constructor.

-For example:

-when the C++ call of a QPushButton constructor is :
+For example the C++ call of a QPushButton constructor is :

 `QPushButton * button = new QPushButton("some text");`